adityayedetore/adityayedetore.github.io/_pages/books.md

 collection: books
 ---

-> We believe that we invent symbols.
-The truth is that they invent us.
+> _We believe that we invent symbols.
+The truth is that they invent us._
 >
-> -- Gene Wolfe, Book of the New Sun, Book 1: The Shadow of the Torturer (1980)
+> -- Gene Wolfe